-2. What should practitioners do?
+3. What should employers/you do?

 Anybody who has concerns about a practitioner working or volunteering with children should discuss their concerns with their manager, and/or their organisation’s Designated Safeguarding Lead.
 This discussion should help to clarify whether the criteria for making a LADO notification has been met.
 If so, any practitioner can make a notification using the form on the Milton Keynes Council website: https://www.milton-keynes.gov.uk/children-young-people-families/children-s-social-care/the-role-of-the-lado-local-authority-designated-officer

-4. Once a LADO notification is accepted
+5. Once a LADO notification is accepted

-5. Urgent Child Protection Concerns
+6. Urgent Child Protection Concerns

-6. Key contacts and further information
+7. Key contacts and further information

 If you want to know more about the LADO role, or managing allegations against staff, The Local Authority Designated Officers in Milton Keynes can be contacted Monday to Friday on 01908 254307 or email LADO@milton-keynes.gov.uk